Plasma membrane: Definition, Structure, Functions, Composition

 Singer and Nicholson’s fluid mosaic structure of plasma membrane.

-1. The lipids and integral proteins in the plasma membrane are amphipathic in nature, i.e. These contain both hydrophobic and hydrophilic groups.
-They do not have polar groups located inside their hydrophobic bilayer and the hydrophilic groups are directed towards the water phase.
+1. The lipids and integral proteins in the plasma membrane are amphipathic, containing both hydrophobic and hydrophilic groups.
+They do not have polar groups inside their hydrophobic bilayer; the hydrophilic groups are directed towards the water phase.

-2. Lipids and integral proteins are arranged in mosaic fashion.
+2. Lipids and integral proteins are arranged in a mosaic fashion.

-3. The lipids protein and Oligosaccharides are held together in the plasma membrane By noncovalent interaction (Gitler 1972).
+3. The lipid-protein and Oligosaccharides are held together in the plasma membrane by noncovalent interaction (Gitler 1972).

-4. The fluidity of the membrane is associated with the fluidity of lipids, which in turn is dependent on the degree of saturation of hydrocarbon Chains of lipids.
+4. The membrane’s fluidity is associated with the fluidity of lipids, which in turn depends on the degree of saturation of hydrocarbon Chains of lipids.
 Unsaturated fatty acids having double or triple bonds have a lower melting point than saturated ones.
 Most biological membranes have sufficient and saturated lipids so that the lipids by layers are quasi-fluid at Body temperature.
-Cells living at low Temperatures have a higher proportion of unsaturated fatty acid than cells at Higher temperatures.
+Cells living at low temperatures have a higher proportion of unsaturated fatty acid than cells living at higher temperatures.

-5. The liquid and protein molecules are able to perform lateral movement within the lipid bilayer. the lipid molecules may show (i) Intramolecular moment (i.e., motion with lipid molecule) or (ii) may rotate about their axis. (iii) rarely do these exhibit ‘ flip-flop’ moments which include transfer from one side of the bilayer to the other.
+5. The liquid and protein molecules can perform lateral movement within the lipid bilayer.
+The lipid molecules may show (i) an intramolecular moment (i.e., motion with lipid molecules), or (ii) they may rotate about their axis. (iii) rarely do these exhibit ‘flip-flop’ moments, which include transfer from one side of the bilayer to the other.

-7. Because of such an arrangement of molecules the active site of enzymes and antigenic glycoproteins lie on the outer surface of membranes.
+7. Because of such an arrangement of molecules, the active sites of enzymes and antigenic glycoproteins lie on the outer surface of membranes.

-8. Because of quasi fluid structure, Protein macromolecules are able to diffuse through the plasma membrane.
+8. Because of the fluid structure, Protein macromolecules can diffuse through the plasma membrane.

 What are Pinocytosis and Phagocytosis?

 Pinocytosis in the uptake of fluid.
-It was first observed by Lewis (1931) And was confirmed by Mast and Doyle (1934).
-Pinocytosis is induced by protein amino acids and certain ions and is found to occur in white blood corpuscles; Kidney cells, cells of the intestinal mucosa, and hepatic cells.
+It was first observed by Lewis (1931) and confirmed by Mast and Doyle (1934).
+Protein amino acids and certain ions induce pinocytosis and occur in white blood corpuscles, Kidney cells, cells of the intestinal mucosa, and hepatic cells.

 Stages of pinocytosis